-A teen's first year behind
+A teen's first year behind the wheel is critical

 That's why Michigan - and other states across the country - have adopted Graduated Driver Licensing (GDL) laws for teen drivers.

 From Secretary Johnson: